Sidd-underscore/elysium/README.md

-# `discord.js` Bot Template
+# Elysium

-This is a template for a Discord bot.
+This is the source code for you favorite AI Discord bot.
 It is written in JavaScript and uses the `discord.js` library.
 It is designed to be easy to use and easy to modify.

+Includes conmands that allow you to generate and explain images, chat with the assistant and set custom personalities, transcribe text into audio, and so much more!

+> AI is powered by [PurGPT](https://purgpt.xyz) and Tolgchu's own money (when PurGPT is offline)

 ## Features